peterhinch/micropython-async/v3/docs/DRIVERS.md

 Drivers for switches and pushbuttons are provided.
 Switch and button drivers support debouncing.
 The switch driver provides for running a callback or launching a coroutine (coro) on contact closure and/or opening.
 The pushbutton driver extends this to support long-press and double-click events.
+The drivers now support an optional event driven interface as a more flexible alternative to callbacks.

 An `Encoder` class is provided to support rotary control knobs based on quadrature encoder switches.
 This is not intended for high throughput encoders